-Capital requirements for various risk areas (June 30, 2015)
+Capital requirements for various risk areas (June 30, 2016)

-As required by RBI guidelines on Basel III, the Bank's capital requirements have been computed using the Standardised approach for credit risk, Standardised Duration method for market risk and Basic Indicator approach for operational risk.
-The minimum capital required to be held at 9.00% for credit, market and operational risks is given below:
+As required by RBI guidelines on Basel III, the Bank's capital requirements have been computed using the Standardised approach for credit risk, Standardised Measurement method for market risk and Basic Indicator approach for operational risk.
+Capital required for credit, market and operational risks given below is arrived at after multiplying the risk weighted assets by 9%.